 The entire application is completed online and will require digital signatures.
 As part of the application process an email will be sent from email@example.com to your principal to verify your eligibility.

 Applicants will be notified of the selection committee results by April 5, 2017.
 Awardees will be required to attend a pre-fellowship Orientation.

 Fund for Teachers reserves the right to review the terms and conditions of this grant program, and to make changes at any time, including termination.

-For optimal application performance: Avoid using Chrome as your browser when completing your application or tablets such as an iPad or Amazon Fire.
+For optimal application performance: Avoid using tablets or mobile devices such as an iPad or Amazon Fire.
 Also, please make sure that your pop-up blocker is off, to avoid missing pertinent notifications.